 Green Kordofan supports South Kordofan, Sudan

-We are a charitable organisation that champions sport and personal development for girls and boys age 6 to 18.
+We are a charitable organization that champions sport and personal development for girls and boys age 6 to 18.
 We work with the thousands of people who have been forced to flee the civil war in Sudan and are now living in refugee camps in South Sudan.

 The name of our charity - Green Kordofan - refers to our commitment to promoting green shoots of recovery for what is often called the ‘Sudanese Civil War zone'.
 The people of Kordofan have been beset over generations by issues of slavery and injustice.
 Their fight for basic human rights has resulted in the area’s present conflicts and suffering.